-The last thing you should pay close attention and we see clients making this mistake over and over, is too much exact match keyword density on-page.
-(Basically putting your keyword on your page too many times) you no longer need to “keyword stuff” when I first got into online marketing, this was the standard, but Google has gotten much better at detecting, flagging, and ultimately penalizing sites that use this.
+The last thing you should pay close attention and we see clients making this mistake over and over, is too much exact match keyword density on-page (basically putting your keyword on your page too many times).
+You no longer need to “keyword stuff,” which was the standard when I first got into online marketing.
+Google has gotten much better at detecting, flagging, and ultimately penalizing sites that use this.

 The solution to “keyword stuffing” is to go into the on-page text and switch up some of the keywords.
 By using synonyms and long tail keywords that flow naturally you won’t have to worry about over-optimizing your site.

 When you combine these strategies outlined in this article you should see a big increase in traffic.
 IF however, you find yourself still struggling, because you read all the way to the bottom of this article.
 If you reach out to us, we will set up a call and walk you through this process.